shubhamd99/full_android/README.md

 ### Glance ActionCallback

 Glance ActionCallback is a callback that performs an action when notified for a specific compose or view.
 It is used to handle widget actions.
 ActionCallback is executed in response to user action, before the content is updated.

+## Kotlin Multiplatform

+Kotlin Multi Platform Wizard - https://kmp.jetbrains.com/

+Kotlin Multiplatform (KMP) is a software development kit (SDK) that allows developers to share code across different platforms.
+It's an open-source technology from JetBrains that lets developers create applications for Android, iOS, desktop, web, and other platforms.
+KMP allows developers to reuse code across platforms while maintaining the benefits of native programming.
+For example, developers can create cross-platform mobile applications that share code between Android and iOS project

+KMP supports the following platforms: Android, iOS, Desktop, Web, and Server-side.

+Google is experimenting with KMP, focusing on sharing business logic between Android and iOS.
+As part of this work, Google is converting some Jetpack libraries to multiplatform, but these libraries don't have Jetpack's usual stability guarantees for non-Android targets.

+### Compose Multiplatform

+Compose Multiplatform is a declarative framework for sharing user interfaces (UIs) across multiple platforms, including iOS, Android, desktop, and web.
+It's based on Kotlin and Jetpack Compos.

+Compose Multiplatform allows you to:

+- Build your UI once and use it on all platforms
+- Use the same APIs from Jetpack Compose to build UIs for all platforms
+- Use a variety of production-ready Kotlin libraries and frameworks
+- Easily access the full capabilities of every platform
+- Build your UIs with customizable widgets

+* `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
+  It contains several subfolders:

+  - `commonMain` is for code that’s common for all targets.
+  - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
+    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.

+* `/iosApp` contains iOS applications.
+Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
+This is also where you should add SwiftUI code for your project.

+#### Koin

+Koin is the Kotlin Multiplatform (KMP) integration framework.
+You can write code once and deploy it on multiple platforms, with KMP as the main cross-platform technology, and Koin as the Dependency Injection framework.

+#### Version catalogs - libs.version.toml

+Gradle version catalogs enable you to add and maintain dependencies and plugins in a scalable way.
+Using Gradle version catalogs makes managing dependencies and plugins easier when you have multiple modules.
+Instead of hardcoding dependency names and versions in individual build files and updating each entry whenever you need to upgrade a dependency, you can create a central version catalog of dependencies that various modules can reference in a type-safe way with Android Studio assistance.
+Start by creating a version catalog file.
+In your root project's gradle folder, create a file called libs.versions.toml.